-Big Sur is, arguably, Jack Kerouac’s finest novel.
+Big Sur is, arguably, Jack Kerouac’s finest work.
 With the Beat Generation writer’s works remaining in print as we approach the 50th anniversary of his death, much has been made of On the Road and the Dharma Bums.

 They have a lyrical quality peddled along by a stream of consciousness style of writing.